Self-Assessment Tool for Official Languages Best Practices

 Communication and Client Service

-• When colleagues or clients communicate with me, I invite them to speak in their preferred official language.
-If I am unable to communicate with them in their preferred official language, I make sure I find a colleague who can.
+- When colleagues or clients communicate with me, I invite them to speak in their preferred official language.
+If I am unable to communicate with them in their preferred official language, I make sure I find someone who can.

-• When writing e-mail, I respect the rules regarding the order of official languages based on the location of my workplace.
+- When writing emails, I respect the rules regarding the order of both official languages based on the location of my workplace.

-• When using GCconnex, GCpedia or other collaborative tools, I use both official languages in order to reach as many colleagues as possible.
+- When using GCwiki, GCxchange or other collaborative tools, I use both official languages so that as many colleagues as possible can understand my posts.

 Bilingual Meetings and Events